laffertyryan0/em-algorithm-nearcorr-hetero/docs/README.md

 Fundamental insight:
 - If I know something about the relationship between variables $A$ and $B$ based on dataset 1
 - And I know something about the relationship between variables $B$ and $C$ based on dataset 2
-- For free, I get to know something about the relationship between $A$ and $C$, even though $A$ and $C$ never appear together in either dataset
+- Then, for free, I get to know something about the relationship between $A$ and $C$, even though $A$ and $C$ never appear together in either dataset!

 The following is an illustration of the proposed methodology: